DeepSafe: A Data-driven Approach for Checking Adversarial Robustness in Neural Networks: Case Studies

 \subsection{MNIST Image Dataset}

-The MNIST database (Modified National Institute of Standards and Technology database) is a large collection of handwritten digits that is commonly used for training various image processing systems~\cite{MNIST}.
+The MNIST database is a large collection of handwritten digits that is commonly used for training various image processing systems~\cite{MNIST}.
+The dataset has 60,000 training input images, each characterized by 784 attributes and belonging to one of 10 labels.
+We used a network that comprised of 3 layers, each with 10 ReLU activation nodes.
+Clustering was applied using the $L_1$ distance metric.
+It yielded 6654 clusters with more than one input and 5681 single-input clusters.
+The clustering consumed 10 hours.
+A separate process for verification of each cluster was spawned with a time-out of 12 hours.

-\paragraph{Applying our approach.} The MNIST dataset has 60,000 training input images, each characterized by 784 attributes and belonging to one of 10 labels. kMeans clustering was performed using the $L_1$ distance metric.
-It yielded 4524 clusters with more than one inputs and 3029 single-input clusters.
-The clusters were sorted in descending order of their density.
-Reluplex was run on the top 10 clusters, with a timeout set to 12 hours for each cluster.
+For the singleton clusters, as is the case with ACAS Xu, we performed local robustness checking as in previous approaches.

-As explained in Section~\ref{sec:algorithm}, the analysis was targeted: for each label $l'$ different than the expected label $l$, a check was initiated to search for an adversarial example for which $l'$ received a higher score than $l$.
-The search yielded adversarial examples for each of the target labels in Eq.~\ref{eq:relform}, for each of the clusters save for the two highest-density ones.
-For these 2 clusters, adversarial examples were detected for all labels except the one with the lowest score (when evaluated on the centroid).
-The adversarial examples were validated manually by converting them to images.
-These results are not surprising, as MNIST networks are known to be very susceptible to adversarial perturbations~\cite{Carlini017}.
-Some of the adversarial examples are shown in Fig.~\ref{fig:image_1_8}.
+Table~\ref{table:MNISTSum} shows the summary of the results for the runs for 80 clusters that we selected for evaluation.
+In past studies, the MNIST network has been shown to be extremely vulnerable to misclassification on adversarial perturbations even with state-of-the art networks~\cite{Carlini017}.
+Therefore, as expected, it is easy to determine SAT solutions and they were discovered very fast (within a minute).
+However, it is very time consuming to prove safety; the verification time is much higher than that of the ACAS Xu application as it is mainly impacted by the large number of input variables (784 attributes).
+We would like to highlight that our work is the first to successfully identify safety regions for MNIST even on a fairly vulnerable network.